Aaisha-Jamil/File_Compressor/README.md

-# File_Compressor
+Bit Squash – Huffman Compression Tool

-GUI-based Huffman compression/decompression tool built with Python and Tkinter.
-Implements Huffman encoding from scratch using a min-heap, generates custom .huff files with optional header compression, and shows encoded preview, tree view, and compression ratio stats.
+A GUI-based file compression and decompression tool built with Python and Tkinter, implementing Huffman Encoding from scratch using a min-heap (priority queue).
+This project demonstrates core data structures, tree construction, binary encoding, and file handling — all wrapped in an interactive desktop interface.